dioconnoi/FundamentalAnalysis/README.md

 stock_data = fa.stock_data(2015, 2019, symbol, include_returns=True)
 ```

-Now you can run different analysis with i.e. `ratio_analysis(ratios, symbol)` or plot different metrics manually.
+Afterwards you can compare the numbers between companies or plot them to see posible growth/decline.
+Next to that, by using one of the analysis functions, you can quickly see most of the important metrics. (i.e. `ratio_analysis(ratios, symbol)`)

 ## To-Do
 - [ ] Add Docstrings.